TeamREPENTOGON/REPENTOGON/docs/docs/enums/ModCallbacks.md

 Called after a GridEntity attempts to inflict damage on an entity.
 Note that this does not guarantee that the entity actually took the damage (for example, if a player is currently invincible).

 Accepts no return parameters.

-???+ bug "Bug"
-	  The float DamageAmount (the intended damage amount to non-player entities) is currently bugged and always appears to be 0 - will be fixed in a future update.

 |ID|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|